sw24f/jump-start-with-git-WanrongDang/learningGit.md

 ### New Feature Section
 - Practiced using 'git diff' to compare changes between commits.
 - Learning how to stage files and commit changes.
+- Understanding the importance of informative commit messages.